crossminer/scava-docs/docs/development/Implementing-Restlet-Service.md

 A service implementation is a Java class which extend the _ServerResource_ class provided by the RESTLET framework.
 To create a new service create a new Class :
 * Named "_ServiceName_" + Resource.
 Ex : ProjectCreationResource.java
 * On a namespace based on the  route.
-Ex : org.crossminer.platform.services.administration for platform administration services.
+Ex : org.scava.platform.services.administration for platform administration services.
 * Who extend the org.restlet.resource.ServerResource class.

 #### GET Service